GuduleLapointe/w4os/readme.txt

 * tested up to 6.0.1

 = 2.3.4 =
-* fix profile picture aspect ration (4/3, as in viewer)
+* fix profile picture aspect ratio (4/3, as in viewer)

 = 2.3.3 =
 * added password reset link to profile page